abshir191/multinational-retail-data-centralisation-Project/README.md

 - requests
 - psycopg2
 - tabula

+4- install PostgreSQL and create a server and a Database called "sales_data"

+5- record database credentials, do so by right clicking on your server and then select properties to view credentials

-4- Create YAML files: db_creds.yaml and sales_db_creds.yaml and enter database credentials.
+5- Create YAML files: db_creds.yaml and sales_db_creds.yaml and enter database credentials.
 # Example:
 ![alt text](image.png)

 ## Usage
-There are 3 Python Classes used in this project:
+# There are 3 Python Classes used in this project:
-DataExtractor: found in DataExtractor.py
+- DataExtractor: found in DataExtractor.py
-DataCleaning: found in data_cleaning.py
+- DataCleaning: found in data_cleaning.py
-DatabaseConnector: found in database_utils.py
+- DatabaseConnector: found in database_utils.py

 - Run the main.py script to begin data centralisation
 - To Extract Data, we used the DataExtractor in order to pull Data from required sources.